TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Objectives

-Develop a syntax definition for MiniJava in SDF2 or SDF3 and generate an Eclipse editor from it.
+Develop a syntax definition for MiniJava in SDF3 and generate an Eclipse editor from it.
 The definition should include:

 1. A lexical syntax definition for